mcavallo-git/Coding/windows/Microsoft Office/Microsoft Excel - Get last modified datetime, timestamp for Workbook via VBA function LastModified().md

   End Function
   ```

-1. Save the module via the floppy disk icon
+1. Save the VMA Module by pressing `Ctrl`+`S` or by manually clicking the floppy disk save icon

 ***
 ### Use VBA Function `LastModified()`